lia-simeone/mini-projects/Blue_Apron/write_up.md

 ###Modeling details
 ####Results
 A graph of user age vs. the proportion of orders placed per week shows a continously declining number of orders.
-This pattern makes user age a poor predictor as we *know* some older users are going to place an order but we cannot differentiate them without additional information..
+This pattern makes user age a poor predictor as we *know* some older users are going to place an order as I said above but we cannot differentiate them without additional information.
 ![alt text](https://github.com/lia-simeone/mini-projects/blob/master/Blue_Apron/week_index.PNG "Week index") Side note: I used the user_fulfillment_history dataset for my modeling, so user age was equal to week index for this data.

-At this stage I was fairly confident a model built only on user age would not be predictive but I built a model anyway to use as a reference.
+At this stage I was fairly confident a model built only on user age would not perform well but I built a model anyway to use as a reference.
 I then built a model using user age and the user history variable I described above and I was able to see a massive improvement.
 Specifics about the user history variable and the modeling approach in the sections below.

 ![alt text](https://github.com/lia-simeone/mini-projects/blob/master/Blue_Apron/modeling%20results.png "ROC Curve")

-The ROC curve shows that while my model built on user history has some room for improvement, it does a pretty good job for only two inputs.
+The ROC curve shows that while my model built on both user history (labeled as ratio) and user age (labeled as index) has some room for improvement, it does a pretty good job for only two inputs.

 #####Selected method
 I used decision trees as my primarily modeling tool.
 I made this choice because I only had 1-2 input variables, one of which had only 10 possible outcomes, so more sophisticated modeling tools seemed like overkill.
 I did try a gradient boosting model, but as expected, it had identifical performance to the decision tree.
 For the models with my user history variable, I split user_fulfillment_history into an 80/20 test and train.